Submissions

 Award categories & Criteria:

-The Wainwright Prize for Nature Writing – recognises narrative-driven titles that reveal and celebrate some aspect of nature and the outdoors.
-Also recognises UK-based travel writing (not guidebooks) covering Great Britain and Northern Ireland.
+The Wainwright Prize for Nature Writing – recognises titles that reveal and celebrate all aspects of nature and the global outdoors.

-Recent winners include: Goshawk Summer by James Aldred (Elliott & Thompson), Pastoral by James Rebanks (Penguin) and Diary of a Young Naturalist by Dara McAnulty (Little Toller Press).
+Recent winners include: Late Light by Michael Malay (Manilla Press, Bonnier Books), The Flow by Amy-Jane Beer (Bloomsbury), Goshawk Summer by James Aldred (Elliott & Thompson), Pastoral by James Rebanks (Penguin) and Diary of a Young Naturalist by Dara McAnulty (Little Toller Press).

-The Wainwright Prize for Writing on Conservation recognises narrative-driven titles that make the case for nature conservation or tackling climate change.
+The Wainwright Prize for Writing on Conservation – recognises titles that make the case for nature conservation or tackling climate change.

-Recent winners include: Eating to Extinction by Dan Saladino (Jonathan Cape), Entangled Life by Merlin Sheldrake (Vintage) and Rebirding by Benedict Macdonald (Pelagic).
+Recent winners include: Blue Machine by Helen Czerski (Torva, Transworld), The Lost Rainforests of Britain by Guy Shrubsole (William Collins), Eating to Extinction by Dan Saladino (Jonathan Cape), Entangled Life by Merlin Sheldrake (Vintage) and Rebirding by Benedict Macdonald (Pelagic).

 The Wainwright Prize for Children – recognises titles in children’s publishing that emphasise the importance of inspiring young people to engage with nature and the outdoors or understanding the need for conservation or tackling climate change.
 The book could be illustrated, fiction or non-fiction and for children of any age.